Husein Cumber

+Husein Aftab Cumber (born June 12, 1975) is senior advisor for Brightline Holdings, where he was responsible for guiding the company's two major capital projects, Brightline Florida and Brightline West, from conception through development.
+Brightline Florida is the first privately owned and operated intercity passenger rail system in the U.S. in over 100 years.
+Brightline West will connect southern California to Las Vegas and will be the first true high speed rail system in the U.S.

+Mr. Cumber is also the president of H.A.
+Cumber & Company, Inc., a consulting firm that provides strategic consulting services in the transportation, logistics, and infrastructure sectors.

-Husein Aftab Cumber (born June 12, 1975) is the Chief Strategy Officer for Florida East Coast Industries, LLC.
+Prior to joining Brightline Holdings.
+Cumber was the chief strategy officer for Florida East Coast Industries, LLC.
 (FECI).
-FECI is one of Florida's largest commercial real estate, transportation and infrastructure companies.

-Prior to joining Florida East Coast Industries, LLC.
-Cumber served as Deputy Chief of Staff for the U.S. Department of Transportation (USDOT) as part of the Bush Administration from 2007 to 2008 under Secretary Mary Peters.
+FECI was one of Florida's largest commercial real estate, transportation and infrastructure companies.
+Before that he served as deputy chief of staff for the U.S. Department of Transportation (USDOT) as part of the Bush administration from 2007 to 2008 under Secretary Mary Peters.

 Early life and education

 Cumber was born in Coral Gables, Florida to Aftab and Gul Cumber.
 He was raised in Coral Springs, Florida, and graduated from Marjory Stoneman Douglas High School in 1993.
 Cumber earned a B.A. in U.S. National Security from Duke University in 1997.

 Career

 After college, Cumber began his career with the John D. and Catherine T. MacArthur Foundation, where he worked in the Florida real estate office.
 In 1997, Cumber joined the Jeb Bush gubernatorial campaign working on both the finance and political operations in Broward and Palm Beach counties.
 He later served on the 1999 Inaugural Committee.
 Beginning in 1999, Cumber joined a government relations and business development firm as an associate, where he led the efforts to create the Network Access Point of the Americas.
 From 2000 to 2002 he joined Orlando-based EPIK Communications, where he managed Public Affairs and Business Development strategy.

 In January 2002, Cumber was named Vice President of Public Affairs at Florida East Coast Industries, then a publicly traded company on the NYSE (Ticker: FLA).
 Cumber was responsible for coordinating initiatives to introduce passenger rail service along the Florida East Coast Railway corridor.
-Florida East Coast Railway was acquired by Fortress Investment Group L.L.C in May 2007.
+Florida East Coast Industries was acquired by Fortress Investment Group L.L.C in May 2007.